MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

 - **Assistant with advanced features through Studio**: The advanced assistant is available in Dynamics 365 Sales through the **Dynamics 365 Sales Insights** license.
 As an administrator, you must configure this feature for sales managers and sellers to create and manage insight cards through Studio.
 The Assistant (full capabilites) contains the **Home** and **Optimize ranking** tabs along with the tab **Insight cards** for you to configure and manage the custom insight cards.
 To configure the advanced Assistant, see [Configure and manage insight cards for Assistant (full capabilities)](#configure-and-manage-insight-cards-for-assistant-full-capabilities).

 ## Configure and manage insight cards for Assistant (free)

+> [!IMPORTANT]
+> By enabling this feature, you consent to share data about your customers' email activity with an external system.
+Data imported from external systems into Dynamics 365 for Sales are subject to our privacy statement.

 1. Assign user privileges to give access to the Assistant features.
 The privileges required to access Sales Insights features are automatically enabled for all out-of-the-box security roles, but they're initially disabled for all custom roles.
 If you enable any Sales Insights features, you must check the settings listed in the following table to help ensure that your users can access those features, and to help ensure that other features don't stop working because of privilege cascades related to these features.